MaximeFth/Master_thesis/README.md

-# Master_thesis - A Study of the Current Cyber Threat Landscape.
+# Master Thesis - A Study of the Current Cyber Threat Landscape.
 This master thesis is the result of a collaboration between the Ecole Polytechnique Fédérale de Lausanne (EPFL) and the European Organization for Nuclear Research (CERN).

 ## Abstract